Preparing to Cover Her 5th Games, TEGNA’s Cheryl Preheim Shares Her Favorite Olympic Memories

 What is Your Advertising Strategy for the Tokyo Games?

 The Olympics has always symbolized a time when the world pauses, in peace, to come together around the idea that if you work hard you can achieve a dream.
-Coming after postponement, a global pandemic, and heightened awareness and action addressing social injustice, the 2021 Games will be significant and powerful opportunity for the world to come together and showcase the peace and unity that the Olympics stand for.
+Coming after postponement, a global pandemic, and heightened awareness and action addressing social injustice, the 2021 Games will be a significant and powerful opportunity for the world to come together and showcase the peace and unity that the Olympics stand for.

 Share your Olympic goals with us and a member of TEGNA’s Power of Inspiration team will help you launch a gold medal campaign of your own.